2022 Sheffield City Council election

 The 2022 Sheffield City Council election took place on 5 May 2022 to elect members of Sheffield City Council in England, as part of the nationwide local elections.
 One seat from each ward was up for election.

-This was the first election held since the formation of a Labour-Green coalition, which was established in 2021 following the loss of Labour's overall majority on the council.
-Following the election the council remains No Overall Control.
+This was the first election held since the formation of a Labour-Green coalition in 2021, following the loss of Labour's overall majority on the council.
+Following the election, the council remains under No Overall Control.